 To apply, please fill out this form by 11:59PM Pacific April 7, 2023.
 You’ll be asked to provide:

 - A brief (300 or fewer words) statement of financial need.
 If you’re applying based on COVID-19 financial hardship, we will not ask you to provide proof of impact.

 - A brief (500 or fewer words) description of a work or works in progress that you hope the class will help you create.

-- If you identify as Black, Indigenous, Native American, First Nations, or any other Persons of Color, or you may indicate that if you wish, though it’s not a requirement.
-(We set aside some scholarship spots specifically for students who identify as BIPOC, though we do not limit the number of scholarships we’ll give to BIPOC applicants.)
+- If you identify as Black, Indigenous, Native American, First Nations, or any other Persons of Color, or if you identity as Palestinian or of Palestinian heritage, you may indicate that if you wish, though it’s not a requirement.

 If you find that you need to drop the class, you may do so by contacting our GMail or emailing via the website.

 If you drop by April 7, you will receive a full refund minus a service fee.

 If you drop on April 8 or after you will not have your registration fee refunded.
 However, you will be able to use the registration fee as credit for future classes.